eWeek: Generating student interest in engineering and technology careers and raising public awareness.

 Want to participate in future events and help us build our talent pipeline?
 Email us email@example.com And be sure to spread the story of engineering by posting your eWeek photos, fun facts and videos on social media!
 Tag us, like us and share our posts, and we’ll do the same.
 Use the hashtags #WSSCEWeek, #STEAM, #engineering and #H2OCareers.

-In 1951, National Society of Professional Engineers founded National Engineers Week or EWeek, to ensure a diverse and well-educated future engineering workforce by increasing understanding of and interest in engineering and technology careers.
-EWeek raises public awareness of engineers' positive contributions and real-life solutions.
+National Engineers Week, or eWeek, was founded in 1951 by the National Society of Professional Engineers, to ensure a diverse and well-educated future engineering workforce.
+EWeek aims to increase understanding of and interest in engineering and technology careers. eWeek raises public awareness of engineers' positive contributions and real-life solutions.
 It also promotes recognition of the importance of a technical education and a high level of math, science, and technology literacy, and motivates youth, to pursue engineering careers.

 Learn more about Engineers' Week or eWeek, an event of the National Society of Professional Engineers held every year in February.